jeras/TCB/README.md

 extensively utilizing interfaces and parameterization.
-Parameters are validated at compile time, checking for compatibility between modules and interfaces (bus width, protocol modes and features, ...).
+Parameters are validated at compile time, checking for compatibility between modules and interfaces (bus width, protocol modes and features, address space size, ...).
 VHDL might be an option in the future.

 Many features have been validated on 2 RISC-V processors and GPIO and UART peripherals,